Smulligan85/Hubstaff-Tutorial-Blog-Post/tutorial.md

   validates :email, :presence => true end
 ```
 Next we will need to create a new migration for the users table to get the `:client` attribute working.
-In your command line enter:
+In your terminal enter:
-`rails generate AddClientToUsers client:text`
+`rails generate migration AddClientToUsers client:text`
-For the serialize method to work correctly we will need make client a text data type.
+For the serialize method to work correctly we will need to make client a text data type.
 This will create the following migration table:
 ```ruby
 class AddClientToUsers < ActiveRecord::Migration
   def change